 Capitol Detail - 7A

 The Capitol Detail is charged with providing police and security functions for the Capitol Building and grounds, Capitol Extension, Capitol Visitors Center, and the Texas Judicial Complex that consists of the Supreme Court Building, Price Daniels Building, and Tom C. Clark Building.
 Troopers and security personnel duties include police and security patrol, traffic supervision around the Capitol Building, dignitary protection for visiting dignitaries, monitoring of surveillance cameras and equipment, and operation of X-ray and metal detection equipment.

 Patrol & Security Operations Detail - 7B

-Special Police Operations Detail - 7C
+Criminal Investigations Division Detail - 7C

-Personnel assigned to this Detail also provide evidence and property control and conduct threat assessments for state officials or facilities as needed.
+Personnel assigned to this Detail also provide evidence and property control and conduct threat assessments for State officials or facilities as needed.

 Region VII, from time to time, must deal with large crowds who visit the Capitol Complex on a variety of issues.
 In response to these situations, a Civil Disturbance Management Team stands ready to deal with crowd control.
 These Troopers are trained in the use of special techniques and equipment to effectively and safely deal with large crowds, rallies, and demonstrations.